thindil/bob/README.md

                          when running this Bob command.
 * `- [command]`        - Each command or program which will be executed during running this Bob command must starts with hypen.
-If you want to made that command maximum portable, use relative paths instead of absolute.
+If you want to make that command maximum portable, use relative paths instead of absolute.
 If you want to execute command which contains space, put it in quotes or apostrofes. *Note:* command `cd` will not